jmezzanotte/Web-Utilities/README.md

 navtools.js
 - Creating a dynamic submenu :Here is a quick sample of how to use this package using pure JavaScript.
 Here I have just created very simple navbar with one submenu.
 We use a simple unordered list with a single nested unordered list that we will use as our submenu.

+Limitations of navtools.js
+- So far navtools.js does not support nested submenus. navtools.js works best and has been tested for use with a single submenu.
+This is a good idea for future development -- extending this script to handle nested submenus.
+For now stick with using this script for simple navigation bar applications only one submenu per navbar item.

 The HTML:
 ```
 <!-- Some example html markup for a generic nav bar   -->